be mindful, messy, & more yourself

 about me

-I work best with thoughtful, high-functioning professionals who want more clarity & connection in their relationships—whether at home, at work, or within themselves.
+I work best with thoughtful individuals and couples who want more clarity & connection in their relationships—whether at home, at work, in community, or within themselves.

 my ideal clients + my approach